VRBarysh/DifEqMaster/README.md

 As mentioned before, this project became the basis for my Master and Ph.D. degrees works as well as a variety of published scientific articles.
 Most of the articles can be found here: https://www.researchgate.net/scientific-contributions/V-R-Baryshev-32973328

-With that being said, I must admit that both the project structure and its C++ Builder platform are a bit outdated.
+With that being said, I must admit that both the project structure and its C++ Builder platform are quite outdated.
 Partially, this is a result of the project's 20 years lifespan.
-Something was being constantly altered and added for this whole time and it creates a mess.
+Something was being altered and added during this whole time and that creates a mess.
 Also, with me being the sole owner, producer, designer, QA and end user, it was tempting to skip some household cleaning with "I only need to run it once and get the result" attitude.
-This approach gave way for even more mess, regrettably.
+Regrettably, this gave way for some more mess.